 Sighing and setting down his porridge bowl, Joseph turned to the young man.
 Grace glimpsed Tannicke's face as he too turned toward Daniel.
 A line creased the smooth, coppery skin of his forehead but he remained silent and continued to warm himself by the fire.

 "'Spose I should start from the beginnin'."
 Joseph commenced.
-He reached up to massage the bridge of his narrow nose as if the key to his memories was caught in the bony length and needed to coaxed from its hiding place.
+He reached up to massage the bridge of his narrow nose as if the key to his memories was caught in the bony length and needed coaxing from its hiding place.

 Grace looked down at the slice of bread and suddenly felt a deeper gratitude for it.
 She cleaved another piece from the crumbly wedge and pushed it between her lips.

 Joseph continued, "That's when I met Seaseap.
 He was a young brave from a nearby village who was next in the way to becomin' his tribe's pow-wow…medicine man, ye ken."